Add To Favorites

 Tsunamis, or gigantic waves, are one of the most destructive natural disasters.
 Discover how they’re formed, deep under the ocean surface.

-With Crayola Markers, illustrate the five steps of how a tsunami is formed.
+With Crayola Ultra-Clean Markers, students illustrate the five steps of how a tsunami is formed.
 Step 1 – An earthquake begins in the ocean floor; Step 2 – The ocean floor cracks from the tremors and part of the floor rises; Step 3 – Tons of water rise high above normal sea level; Step 4 – A massive swell of water spreads out in all directions; Step 5 – The tsunami hits the shore in huge waves that destroy buildings and flood everything in their paths.

-Write short explanations about what is happening next to each picture.
+Students write short explanations about what is happening next to each picture.

-On more paper, draw a large wave and title for your display.
+On more paper, draw a large wave and title for display.
 Cut it out with Crayola Scissors.
 Attach it to your poster with Crayola School Glue.
 Air-dry before hanging.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho